Generic Name: dalteparin (DAL te PAR in)

 You should not use Fragmin if you are allergic to dalteparin, heparin, or pork products, or if you have:

-a low level of platelets in your blood after testing positive for a certain antibody while using Fragmin.
+a history of blood clot or low levels of platelets in your blood while using heparin.

 Fragmin may cause you to bleed more easily, especially if you have: